On a Friday afternoon this August, the UK electricity grid saw significant outages due to a large power cut. So what was supposed to happen?

 Car four: Driver reading about grid balancing in their house, car parked in drive.
 Can increase speed but will take longer to do this — find keys, put shoes on, lock house, get in car.

 Car one is useful if the grid has more power than expected and needs to reduce power.
-Cars two, three and four are useful if there’s a fault in a generator like there was on the 9th of August.
+Cars two, three and four are useful if there’s a fault in a generator like what caused the power cut on the 9th of August.

 So, if a generator has a fault and disconnects from the grid, car two automatically increases speed for a few seconds as car three sets off.
 If the fault is expected to last longer, then National Grid asks the driver of car four to set off too.